Financial Support

 FINANCIAL SUPPORT FOR HUMAN GENETICS GRADUATE STUDENTS

-Mark Metzstein, Director of Graduate Studies Kandace Leavitt, Human Genetics Program Manager for Grad.
-Student Affairs (EIHG 2100)
+Kandace Leavitt, Human Genetics Program Manager for Graduate Student Affairs (EIHG 5130)

-Provided that the student's progress and performance are considered satisfactory by his/her Supervisory Committee, the Department is committed to providing support for graduate students throughout their tenure in the department.
+Provided that the student's progress and performance are considered satisfactory by their Supervisory Committee, the Department is committed to providing support for graduate students throughout their tenure in the department.
 Support from any source, however, will not be permitted after seven years at the University (1 year in the combined program and six years in one or more Department).

 B. Other Employment.
 Students are not allowed to engage in other employment while in the graduate program.

 C. Health Insurance.
 Health, dental and vision coverage through the University of Utah Student Health Policy will be provided for all students.
 Family coverage is available for students with uninsured dependents.
 In addition, accommodations can be made for students who need to take time off to care for an ailing family member.
-Students may waive the right to use the University health insurance policy if they are covered by another form of insurance (e.g. through a spouse).
+Students may waive the right to use the University health insurance policy if they are covered by another form of insurance (e.g., through a spouse).
 Under these circumstances, the money that would normally be used to provide insurance for these students will be returned to general department funds in support of graduate student education.

 E. Fellowships, Grants, Awards.
 All graduate students in the Human Genetics Department are expected to apply for fellowships and grants during the course of their stay in the department.
 If outside fellowships or awards are secured, the department will fund the difference between the two supports, but the total will not exceed that of the standard graduate student stipend.
 If the total fellowship exceeds that of the current stipend, no additional stipend will be paid to the student by the department.

 Applying for independent fellowship support is good training that allows students to think about their projects in terms of a fundable research project.
 These awards also free up funds that are normally used for graduate student support, allowing that money to be put to other uses that will benefit students in the department.
 Finally, this is an excellent way to enrich the student’s CV.
 Below is some information regarding the funding sources that are available.
-Be sure to tell Kandace if you are awarded a fellowship or a slot on a training grant so that she can change your funding status and avoid problems with your stipend.
+Be sure to tell Kandace Leavitt if you are awarded a fellowship or a slot on a training grant so that she can change your funding status and avoid problems with your stipend.

 Predoctoral Fellowships

 The NIH and a number of private funding organizations, such as the American Heart Association, offer predoctoral fellowships.
 Talk with your advisor if you are interested in applying for these funding opportunities.
 In particular, the NIH NRSA F31 awards are open to all domestic students in the Department and should be considered.
-More information can be found here: http://grants.nih.gov/grants/guide/pa-files/PA-14-147.html.
+More information can be found here: https://grants.nih.gov/grants/guide/pa-files/PA-23-272.html.

-• 2.
-Howard Hughes Medical Institute International Student Research Fellowships Students eligible for nomination are international graduate students in the biomedical or related sciences who have demonstrated exceptional talent for research, are in the second (or third) year of graduate study, have entered a laboratory in which they will conduct their dissertation research, and are not U.S. citizens, noncitizen nationals, or permanent residents of the U.S. For details of the fellowship and selection process, see http://www.hhmi.org/grants/individuals/intl_fellows.html
+2. Howard Hughes Medical Institute International Student Research Fellowships: Students eligible for nomination are international graduate students in the biomedical or related sciences who have demonstrated exceptional talent for research, are in the second (or third) year of graduate study, have entered a laboratory in which they will conduct their dissertation research, and are not U.S. citizens, noncitizen nationals, or permanent residents of the U.S. For details of the fellowship and selection process, see http://www.hhmi.org/grants/individuals/intl_fellows.html.
+The University of Utah Graduate School will select up to 7 students to make full applications to HHMI.
+Contact the Graduate School for more information.

 There are also several funding opportunities that are more broadly available to students.
 All students should consider applying to the following: